Not what you want?

 Note: Because this selection contains some special Japanese Hiragana characters, it should be written by a Japanese calligrapher.

-This Chinese proverb means, "to overlook past faults", or "forgive and forget".
+略跡原情 is a Chinese proverb that means “to overlook past faults,” or “forgive and forget.”

-It's more literally, "Abridge or make small the scars from your past emotions".
-Basically, you should let it go.
+It's more literally, “Abridge or make small the scars from your past emotions.”
+You should let it go.

 The character breakdown: